 The main difference between the two physics engines is that the 2D engine is purely customized for 2D app development and has a higher frame rate results (FPS) showing ~4x increase in performance.

 Keeping in mind that the use of a 3D physics engine for 2D app development would slow down the development process, it’s good to have two separate engines, allowing developers to switch between the two depending on the type of the project.

 High-quality graphics in Unity can be achieved thanks to real-time global illumination, physically-based shaders, dynamic lights, and a solid particle control system (for water, fire, etc.) using scripting.

-However, most of the graphical achievements in Unity can be bound to the Asset Store which allows developers to sell their own frameworks and plugins.
+However, most of the graphical achievements in Unity can be bound to the Asset Store, which enables developers to sell their own frameworks and plugins.
 Among the most popular plugins are “Amplify Color,” “FXAA Fast Approximate Anti-Aliasing,” “Time of Day,” “Relief Terrain Pack,” “Alloy Physical Shader Framework,” and others.

 Unity does a great job animating simple things, however, Unity’s animation is used for GameObjects animation and not for physical-level animations.
 In other words, Unity’s animation is used to influence the gameplay while other software like Blender is used to create complex characters or object animation.

 There are several benefits of Unity’s animation:

 Unity has great troubleshooting and real-time editing systems.
 Considering current market demands, it’s crucial to have a quick and responsive troubleshooting system empowered with real-time editing which allows trimming the project according to the client’s vision and demands.